Particular/docs.particular.net/nservicebus/sagas/timeouts.md

 If a saga does not request a timeout then its corresponding timeout method will never be invoked.

+> [!WARNING]
-WARNING: Don't assume that other messages haven't arrived in the meantime.
+> Don't assume that other messages haven't arrived in the meantime.
 If required, a Saga can store boolean flags in the SagaData and then check these flags to confirm that an incoming timeout message should be processed based on the current state.

 include: non-null-task